aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the region of filter region.
+Gets the area of filter region.

 **Remarks**

 Only valid if filter pivot fields exists.
+An empty area will be returned if this pivot table does not contains filter pivot fields

 **Returns:**
 [CellArea](../../com.aspose.cells/cellarea)